Nearly everyone — from search and social media — exits your blog within 20 seconds. No one reads your content, much less share them.

 Nonetheless, don’t worry about not meeting the readability score.
 If your article has to use business-specific and technical terms, the score will naturally be lower.

 But, always keep your writing simple.
 Cut away unnecessary jargon and buzzwords that don’t add to the article.

-2. Use Active Voice (don’t use Passive Voice)
+2. Use Active Voice (instead of Passive Voice)

 Consider these sentences…

-“It was found by Harvard researchers that one in 1000 sheep got vivid nightmares.”
+“It was found by Harvard researchers that one in 1000 sheep get vivid nightmares.”
 (Passive)

-“Researchers at Harvard found that one in 1000 sheep got vivid nightmares.”
+“Researchers at Harvard found that one in 1000 sheep get vivid nightmares.”
 (Active)

-Use active voice because it communicates ideas concisely.
-The sentence also flows better in your reader’s head.
+Use active voice to communicate ideas concisely.
+Active sentences also flow better in your reader’s head.

 3. Break your article up with subheadings